A simple step by step method to identify who restarted Windows Server.

 It is common to be troubleshooting an issue and notice the server was restarted or crashed and rebooted itself.
 Finding out the reason why can be important in certain issue investigations.

-This article describes an easy method to determine who initiated a system restart and possibly gather more information from the user.
+This article describes an easy method to determine who restarted Windows server and possibly gather more information from the user.
 For example, why was the system restarted?
 Or were there any changes made that caused the restart to be initiated?

 The answer to these questions can help the troubleshooting process and determine a resolution to the problem.